lawgimenez/til/Android/migrate_package_name_from_java_to_kotlin.md

 # Migrate package name from Java to Kotlin

-- Right click java package and choose refactor, rename it to `kotlin`.
+- Right click Java package and choose refactor, rename it to `Kotlin`.
 - Go to app level `build.gradle.kts` and add the following code block under the `android{}`

 ```